-I Council Values Being honest, open and accountable, making best use of resources, working in partnership II Policy and Legal (including Strategic Environmental Assessment, Equality Issues, Health or Risk Assessment) The Auditor's Report is presented to Council in accordance with the Local Government (Scotland) Act 1973 and is referred to the Audit Committee for information and scrutiny.
-III Implications for Scheme of Delegations to Officers None.
-IV Impact on Performance and Performance Indicators None.
-V Relevance to Single Outcome Agreement None.
-VI Resources - (Financial, Staffing and Property) There are no resource issues that require to be drawn to the Committee's attention.
-VII Consideration at PDSP Not applicable.
-VIII Consultations Consultation with appropriate council officers on the Audit Report and the Annual Accounts.
+I Council Values Being honest, open and accountable, making best use of resources, working in partnership

+- II Policy and Legal (including Strategic Environmental Assessment, Equality Issues, Health or Risk Assessment) - III Implications for Scheme of None.
+Delegations to Officers - IV Impact on Performance None. and Performance Indicators - V Relevance to Single None.
+Outcome Agreement - VI Resources (Financial, There are no resource issues that require to be drawn to Staffing and Property) the Council's attention. - VII Consideration at PDSP Not applicable. - VIII Consultations Consultation with appropriate council officers on the Audit Report and the Annual Accounts.